PIYUSH-69/SCANNER-APP/README.md

 <img src="Screenshots/IMG2.jpg" width="200" height="400" alt="Grocery List App Logo">
 </div>

-## Installation

-To install the Scanner App, follow these steps:

-1. Visit the [App Store](https://example.com/app-store-link) or [Google Play](https://example.com/google-play-link) on your mobile device.
-2. Search for "Scanner App" and click the "Install" button.
-3. Follow the on-screen instructions to complete the installation.

 ## Usage

-1. Launch the Scanner App on your mobile device.
+1. Launch the QR Scanner App on your mobile device.
-2. Place the document or photo you want to scan within the frame.
+2. Align the QR code within the scanner frame.
-3. The app will automatically detect the edges and crop the scan.
+3. The app will automatically decode the QR code and display the information.
-4. Choose the desired scan mode (color, grayscale, or black & white).
-5. Apply filters and adjustments to enhance the scan quality, if needed.
-6. Save the scan as a PDF or image file.
+4. Review the scanned result and perform relevant actions like opening a URL, copying the text, or saving contact details.
-7. Organize and manage your scans in the document library.
+5. Access past scans in the history log for convenience.
-8. Share or print scans as necessary.

 ## Contributing